studerw/td-ameritrade-client/README.md

 mvn failsafe:integration-test
 ```

 Don't worry - no purchases or transfers (to @studerw's account) will be made :/.
-Basicallyl we just check login and quote methods only.
+Basically we just check login and quote methods only.

 ## API Completed and TODO